moonclavius/DoorWatcher/README.md

 # DoorWatcher
 DoorWatcher is an IoT project that opens doors with the help of "face recognition".
 In addition it also allows monitoring via the browser.
+With the help of OpenCV a face can easly be recognised and identificated.
+Depending on the use, additional GPIO pins can be controlled to open a door, for example.

 Note: you can find all documentations for every scripes at [Documentation](/Documentation) directory.